muratabur/muratabur.github.io/gut.md

 ---

-### What's in a GUT
+### What's in your GUT
-Or more correctly, what isn't?
 A [GUT][GUT] is a Grand Unified Theory that attempts to tie existing theories from different disciplines together.
 This is often necessary as two 'correct' theories can appear in conflict under certain circumstances.
 A typical example is [the conflict between Relativity and Quantum Mechanics][relvqm] that have caused headaches to physicists for nearly 100 years.

 The objective of a personal GUT is that of typing together all the years of study and life experiences into a single volume of universal truths or theories that are not limited to specific domains.